DorianDepriester/OptiPRISMS/Readme.md

 - **use parallel minimizer**: whether to use ``minimize_parallel``, instead of ``scipy.optimize.minimize`` (default is No)

-In addition, any keyword argument normaly passed to the ``parallel`` option of ``minimize_parallel`` can be defined in this section.
+In addition, any keyword argument normally passed to the ``parallel`` option of ``minimize_parallel`` can be defined in this section.
 See [the related documentation](https://github.com/florafauna/optimParallel-python/blob/8bf622be1431ba10fef1d795521a2b1d86307c9d/src/optimparallel.py#L170) for available options.

 #### [Slurm]